makrai/notes/libovicky2004-lang-neut-mBERT.md

 ## lng-free.
 In this experiment, we try to make the representations more

-* adversarial language ID classifiers (Elazar and Goldberg, 2018) using the
+* adversarial language ID classifiers (Elazar and Goldberg, 2018)

 ## DistillmBERT.
 This model was inferred from mBERT by

 * knowledge distillation (Sanh+ 2019)
 * only 6 layers instead of 12, the rest of the hyperparameters remain the same
-* initialized with a subset of the original mBERT parameters and trained on similar training data.
-The model was
+* initialized with a subset of the original mBERT parameters and trained on similar training data
 * optimized towards cross-entropy of its output distribution with respect to output of the teacher mBERT model while keeping the MLM objective in the multitask learning setup